-Large flower spikes carry tightly packed metallic green flowers.
+In this species, large flower spikes (to 20 cm long by 5 cm wide) carry tightly packed metallic green flowers.
 In bud they are bluish green.
 Spikes persist after they dry for many months.
 They appear from January to July.
 Flower spikes are carried terminally or along older branches.
 Terminal flower spikes are held above rosettes of the large leaves.

-Banksia robur is a native of the Central and North Coasts of NSW and Southern Queensland where it is found in permanently damp sites.
-In these sites they are often the most visible plants.
+Banksia robur is a native of the Central and North Coasts of NSW and Southern Queensland where it is found in permanently damp sites such as wet heath and shrubland.
+In these sites, they are often the most visible plants.

 Propagate from seed.
 B. robur is said to flower 3-5 years from seed.

 The last image of this profile shows a red leaf form which is being grown at the Banksia garden in the Australian National Botanic Gardens in Canberra – rather unusual!

 Can regenerate from seed bank after fire very readily, as well as, epicormic shoots and a lignotuber below ground.

 Banksia is a now a genus of about 170 species (with the inclusion of the genus Dryandra) occurring in Australia but also 1 species in New Guinea and the Aru Islands Regency.
 NSW currently has about 16 species.